husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

 ## Introduction ##

-Objects can ce recognized by robot with use of vision system.
+Objects can ce recognized by a robot with use of a vision system.
 It is based on image characteristics like points, lines, edges colours and their relative positions.

-Process of object recognition consists of two steps.
-First of them is teaching and should be executed before main robot operation, at this step object is presented to vision system, image and extracted set of features are saved as a pattern.
-Many objects can be presented to system.
+Processing of object recognition consists of two steps.
+First is teaching and should be executed before main robot operation.
+During this step object is presented to the vision system, image and extracted set of features are saved as a pattern.
+Many objects can be presented to the system.

-Second step is actual recognition, this is executed constantly during robot operation.
-Every frame of camera is processed, image features are extracted and compared to data set in memory.
-If enough features matches pattern, then object is recognized.
+Second step is actual recognition which is executed constantly during robot operation.
+Every frame of camera is processed, image features are extracted and compared to data set in the memory.
+If enough features matches the pattern, then the object is recognized.

 In this tutorial we will use `find_object_2d` node from `find_object_2d` package for both teaching and recognition.

-As an image source we will use `usb_cam` node as in tutorial 1.
+As an image source we will use nodes from `astra.launch` as in tutorial 1.

 ## Teaching objects ##

-Object to recognize could be anything, but remember, that the more edges and contrast colours it has, the easier it will be recognized.
-A piece of paper with something draw on it would be enough for tutorial.
+Anything could be an object to recognize, but remember, that the more edges and contrast colours it has, the easier it will be recognized.
+A piece of paper with something drawn on it would be enough for this tutorial.

-Now you should run `find_object_2d` and `usb_cam` node.
-Node `find_object_2d` by default subscribe to `image` topic, you should remap it to topic published by `usb_cam` node.
+First you should run `find_object_2d` and `astra.launch`.
+Node `find_object_2d` by default subscribe to `image` topic, you should remap it to topic `/camera/rgb/image_raw`.
 We will also decrease the camera framerate, as it is not necessary to check for objects so often and it will use less CPU making interface more responsive.